Dental Cleanings in Mitchell, SD

 This is our goal of periodontal maintenance programs – to prevent further bone loss.
 Similar to the deep cleanings, periodontal maintenance cleans above and below the gums.

-Please Contact Our 57301 Dentist Office to Schedule
+Contact Our Mitchell, SD Dentist Office to Schedule!

 If you’ve noticed a change lately in the way your gums look or feel, you may be seeing the signs of periodontal infection.
 The sooner you schedule an appointment for a cleaning and evaluation of your gums, the sooner we can eliminate the infection and get you back on the way to a happy and healthy smile.